Adding product tables to the WooCommerce shop page, category archives & search results

 The above instructions assume that you’ll have the same shortcode for each category.
 To dynamically use different shortcodes depending on the current category, you would need to do some extra custom coding.

 This is outside the scope of our standard plugin support.
 If you don’t know how to do the required coding, then we recommend that you post a job on Codeable where one of their WordPress experts can quote for the work.
-Alternatively, get in touch if you’d like a quote from our plugin customizations service.

 Can I use product tables on the main WordPress search results?